alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-02-activity-transitions.md

 #### Shared Element Transitions

-Shared element transitions determine how an activity's _shared elements_ (or _hero views_) are animated from one activity to another when an Activity Transition occurs. **TODO: for example, in the example on the right the called activity is using a `ChangeBounds` enter transition, which causes the shared view to reposition itself within its new activity's layout.** The default value for a shared element exit and enter transitions is [`@android:transition/move`][move].
-However, the framework also allows us to set our own [exit][setSharedElementExit], [enter][setSharedElementEnter], [return][setSharedElementReturn], and [reenter][setSharedElementReenter] shared element transitions if necessary, either programatically or in XML as part of the activity's theme. **TODO: mention the `ActivityOptions#makeSceneTransitionAnimation` method?**
+Shared element transitions determine how an activity's _shared elements_ (or _hero views_) are animated from one activity to another when an Activity Transition occurs. **TODO: for example, in the example on the right the called activity is using a `ChangeBounds` enter transition, which causes the shared view to reposition itself within its new activity's layout.** The default value for a shared element exit and enter transitions is [`@android:transition/move`][Move].
+However, the framework also allows us to set our own [exit][setSharedElementExitTransition], [enter][setSharedElementEnterTransition], [return][setSharedElementReturnTransition], and [reenter][setSharedElementReenterTransition] shared element transitions if necessary, either programatically or in XML as part of the activity's theme. **TODO: mention the `ActivityOptions#makeSceneTransitionAnimation` method?**

 When selecting a shared element transition to use, it is important that the transition is able to record start and end values such as size and location.
 To understand why, let's see what happens under-the-hood when activity `A` starts activity `B` (**TODO: write footnote saying a similar process occurs in the opposite direction when `B` returns to `A`**):